Automattic/jetpack/to-test.md

 You can also try to install and activate [this plugin](https://wordpress.org/plugins/jetpack-shortlinks-for-sharing-buttons/), and make sure it doesn't break the Email sharing button.

+### Shortcodes

+Do you use [the Recipe shortcode](https://en.support.wordpress.com/recipes/)?
+You'll want to make sure the Print link works well in all browsers.

 ### Widget Visibility

 We've made a lot of improvements to the Widget Visibility module.
 It's now easier and faster to manage visibility rules in your Widget settings.